michaelwfc/csapp/docs/chapter 9 Virtual Memory.md

 ### 9.9.5 Implementation Issues

+To allocate size bytes, malloc would save the current value of p on the stack, increment p by size, and return the old value of p to the caller.

+Free would simply return to the caller without doing anything.

+Apractical allocator that strikes a better balance between throughput and utilization must consider the following issues:

-- Free block organization: How do we keep track of the free blocks?
+- Free block organization:
+  - How do we keep track of the free blocks?
+- Placement
-- Placement.
-How do we choose an appropriate free block in which to place a newly allocated block?
+  - How do we choose an appropriate free block in which to place a newly allocated block?
+- Splitting
-- Splitting.
-After we place a newly allocated block in some free block, what do we do with the remainder of the free block?
+  - After we place a newly allocated block in some free block, what do we do with the remainder of the free block?
   - How do we know how much memory to free given just a pointer?
   - What do we do with the extra space when allocating a structure that is smaller than the free block it is placed in?
   - How do we reinsert freed block?
+- Coalescing
+  - What do we do with a block that has just been freed?

 #### Knowing How Much to Free